Effective pills for relieving period cramps

 Sometimes, periods come and go, causing only a little or no discomfort.
 But, some people often experience painful menstruation, making it difficult to go about their daily activities.
 Pain experienced during the menstrual cycle is part of the symptoms of premenstrual syndrome, sometimes referred to as period flu.

 During your menstrual flow, the womb wall starts to contract more vigorously to help the womb shed its lining as blood.
 The contraction compresses the blood vessels lining the womb.
 This act temporarily cuts off the blood and oxygen supply to the womb.

-Without oxygen, the tissues in the womb release chemical that triggers pain.
+Without oxygen, the tissues in the womb release a chemical that triggers pain.
 While this happens (releasing pain-triggering chemicals), prostaglandins are produced, which causes the womb muscles to contract even more, further increasing the pain level.

-It's not known why some people have more period pain than others.
+Health experts are uncertain why some people have more period pain than others.
 It may be that those that experience more intense pain have a build-up of prostaglandins, which causes them to experience stronger contractions.

 Aside from adopting some period cramp hacks, some medications could help relieve this pain, making it more bearable.
 Most of these pills are non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs are a therapeutic drug class that reduces pain by preventing or stopping the production of substances and chemicals responsible for the pain.

 Sometimes, doctors prescribe medications to help people experiencing severe menstrual cramps.
 The following are examples of some period cramp relief pills.

 Piroxicam, an oxicam derivative, is an NSAID known by the brand name Feldin.
 It helps relieve period pain by preventing the production of endogenous prostaglandins in mediating pain, stiffness, tenderness, and swelling.
 Generally, it stops the body's production of the substance that causes pain, fever, and inflammation.